Stilic/flative/README.md

 python3 main.py
 ```

+### Compile
+For compile it with PyInstaller for your current platform, use `pyinstaller --onefile --noconsole --add-data locales;locales -n flative main.py`.

 ## Contribution
 ### Translations
 We store all locales files in `locale` folder.
 We use [https://poedit.net](Poedit) as our main translations editor.
 We planned to use Weblate in the future.